codio/site/source/docs/content/authoring/assessments/index.html.md

 - Many assessment types are automatically graded, saving precious time for teachers and giving students instant feedback
 - A wide range of assessment types (automatic code tests, multiple choice tests, fill in the blanks, drop-down selection, free text responses and project grading) allow the broadest possible measurement of a student's progress
 - In classroom scenarios, all assessment responses feed through to a teacher dashboard
-- For multiple choice tests, fill in the blanks and drop-down selection assessement types, each individual assessment can only be answered once, giving a true reflection of understanding rather than being able to carry on answering until the correct answer is achieved
+- For multiple choice tests, fill in the blanks and drop-down selection assessment types, each individual assessment can only be answered once, giving a true reflection of understanding rather than being able to carry on answering until the correct answer is achieved
 - When an answer is submitted, the correct answer is shown to the student by default, but this can be disabled if required.

 Each content author can choose to weave assessments into the tutorial materials or to create Units that are dedicated to assessments.

-Authoring assessments is easily done using the Guides editor.
+Authoring assessments is easily done using the authoring editor.

 ## Example Project
 https://codio.com/codio-units/java-example is a project that you can [fork](/docs/ide/features/fork/) into your own Codio account and shows you how to create code tests and setup automatic marking.
-We would also recommend that you check out our [Guides Cheat Sheet](https://bitbucket.org/codiocontent/guides-cheat-sheet) and import into your Codio account to review.
-See [here](/docs/project/creating/) for more information on importing.
+We would also recommend that you check out our [Guides Cheat Sheet](https://codio.com/home/starter-packs/cb114a27-d88e-4b74-a2a0-518ccb30dc44/) and **Use Pack** to create into your Codio account to review.

 ## Adding a new assessment